lantrann/QuantumLab-HCMIP/index.md

 ### **News**

+> Oct 2021: Welcome Thien to join the group!
+Thien will be working with Lan on developing new efficient correlated mean-field theory for large-scale applciations.

-> Oct 2021: Welcome Tuan-Hai and Tam-Minh to join the group!
-They will be working on quantum computing projects led by Dr. Le bin Ho!
+> Sep 2021: Welcome Tuan-Hai and Tam-Minh to join the group!
+They will be working on quantum computing projects led by Dr. Le Bin Ho.

 > Sep 2021: We are looking for talented and enthusiastic students to join us.
 Please contact Lan (<tnlan@hcmip.vast.vn>) or Bin-Ho (<binho@riec.tohoku.ac.jp>) for details!